Gordon Todd Skinner: Skinner informs on Pickard

 On November 6, the DEA seized 215 pounds of lysergic acid, 52 pounds of iso-LSD, and 42 pounds of ergocristine, and potentially 91 pounds of a substance containing some amount of LSD.
 They also had possibly produced LSZ.
 Later testimony suggested the amount of LSD at the site was seven ounces; if there was a larger stockpile of LSD elsewhere, the DEA never found it.
 On November 6 or 7, Apperson pulled out of the Wamego silo property in his truck, which contained LSD lab equipment from the Salina silo, along with precursor.
 Pickard trailed Apperson.
 Kansas Highway Patrol eventually pulled both of them over, and Pickard took off running into a field.
 He was then found by a farmer and arrested the next day.

-At some point, Skinner was told by federal agents that the aforementioned informant had not been killed.
+Skinner was later told by federal agents that the informant Skinner had been worried about had not been killed.

 Pickard and Apperson's trial

 The trial was 11 weeks.
 He testified in front of a jury on January 28, 2003.
 The testimony's transcript was compiled in a 706-page document.
 He said that he confessed for reasons relating to his Catholic upbringing, that Pickard had violated an "organization of spiritual means", and that "the deeper I looked into this organization, the more corrupt I found it to be" ... "even the corruption was on my self."
 Pickard denied Skinner's story, saying the Santa Fe operation never existed the way Skinner told it, and that it was used by Skinner to manufacture ayahuasca.
-He said he had "incidental" contact with Skinner until late 1999, and afterwards he had "perhaps a dinner a month" with Skinner.
+He said he had "incidental" contact with Skinner until late 1999, and afterwards had "perhaps a dinner a month" with him.
 Witness testimonies were inconsistent with his story.
 Savinelli, who provided the operation's lab equipment, said Pickard made him worry for him and his family's safety.
 He received a note that he perceived was a death threat, guessing it had come from or through Pickard.
 A man named David Haley said Pickard paid him $300,000 to lease the house in Santa Fe for two years.
 DEA agent Karl Nichols showcased suspicious phone records and financial transactions of Pickard's.

 During the trial, Skinner flipped back to supporting Pickard and Apperson.
 According to Lead Assistant U.S. Attorney Gregory Hough, Skinner created a group of "mini-trials" by testifying that three DEA agents, a courtroom deputy, and Hough had conspired to effect his testimony.
 Hough then instructed the DEA to no longer have any contact with Skinner.
 Hough later said it was a "great distraction" that breached Skinner's immunity agreement.
 Karl Nichols sent a memo within the DEA that said Skinner would never be used as a confidential informant again.

 On March 23, Pickard and Apperson were found guilty of conspiring to manufacture, distribute, and dispense LSD.
 In November, Pickard was sentenced to two life sentences in prison without the possibility of parole, and Apperson was sentenced to 30 years.